AMDmi3/opening_hours.js/README.md

 Simple node.js based benchmark is bundled.
 You can run it with `node benchmark.js` or with `make benchmark`.

-On author's Intel Core i5-2540M CPU @ 2.60GHz library allows ~8k/sec constructor calls and ~2.5k/sec openIntervals() calls with one week period.
+On author's Intel Core i5-2540M CPU @ 2.60GHz (Linux: 3.16.0-4-amd64, nodejs: v0.10.29) library allows ~9k/sec constructor calls and ~3k/sec openIntervals() calls with one week period.
 This may further improve in future.

 ## Used by other projects